Shrijesh-Pokharel/NCPD/README.md

 Be mindful of the environments in which you run this script.
 Misuse can lead to legal consequences.
 Always obtain proper authorization before conducting security testing.

 ---

-## License
-This script is distributed under the [MIT License](https://opensource.org/licenses/MIT).
-Use at your own risk.